John of Gaunt's chevauchée of 1373: Bypassing Paris

 Around 3 September, the Dukes spent three days in Vaux-sur-Laon, a suburb of Laon, while their troops looted and ransacked the countryside without the 1800 French and Breton soldiers of Laon preventing them to do so.
 Then, the army headed to Soissons, closely followed by about 2400 men led by Philip of Burgundy, who applied the strategy of avoiding pitched battles: his men ordered the civilians to take refuge inside cities, got the livestock safe, left a garrison inside each fortification and destroyed the bridges in order to hinder and to guide their enemies.

 Anecdotally, the land of Coucy was spared: its lord Enguerrand VII de Coucy, married to Isabella of England, eldest daughter of Edward III, did his best to maintain a cautious neutrality.

 On 9 September 1373, on the contrary, the French attacked at Oulchy an isolated English corps, killing its captain Walter Hewitt and numerous men, and capturing several knights and squires, of which Thomas Despenser, brother of the Constable of England himself.
 But no other incident disturbed the first part of the chevauchée: the English closed ranks and the French followed the instructions of Charles V.

 Gradually the French troops, taken by surprise by the landing at Calais, were growing stronger: from Harfleur, the Duke Philip of Orléans was coming with the army of the sea.

 While John of Gaunt and John of Brittany were invading the Champagne province, burning Vertus, looting and ravaging Hermonville, Ville-Dommange, Le Meix-Tiercelin, Margerie, Epernay and the countryside around Châlons-en-Champagne, Du Guesclin was heading East, via Paris where he talked with the king.
-Consequently, when the English arrived before Troyes, around September 22, Du Guesclin, Olivier de Clisson, Louis II of Bourbon, the Duke of Burgundy and more than 7,000 men in garrison had been waiting for them for a week.
-The position was kea: it prevented any English attempt to march on Paris through Gâtinais, as Edward III in his chevauchée of 1359 or to march on Brittany, as Robert Knolles in his chevauchée of 1370.
-The English left, around September 25.
+Consequently, when the English arrived before Troyes, around 22 September, Du Guesclin, Olivier de Clisson, Louis II of Bourbon, the Duke of Burgundy and more than 7,000 men in garrison had been waiting for them for a week.
+The position was key: it prevented any English attempt to march on Paris through Gâtinais, as Edward III in his chevauchée of 1359 or to march on Brittany, as Robert Knolles in his chevauchée of 1370.
+The English left, around 25 September.
 Froissart writes: